 67 Pages Posted: 30 Jul 2018 Last revised: 15 Aug 2022

 Date Written: July 29, 2018

 By exploiting a unique policy experiment in China and difference-in-differences methodology, I find that government investments crowd in private investments, with a multiplier of 0.88-0.93.
-The impact is most pronounced in less developed regions and during the early development of the VC sector.
-I further show micro-level evidence of the crowding-in effects transmitting in a diminishing pattern through network linkages among limited partners and VC firms, consistent with the signaling role of government investments.
-However, government VCs come at the cost of underperformance.
-I find a negative performance gap, amounting to 87.5% of the sample mean, between government and private VCs as measured by how likely their portfolio companies exit through IPOs.
-Supporting the agency and the political views of governments, the performance gap is smaller in more competitive markets and larger in turnover years of local politicians.
+The impact is most pronounced in less developed regions and in the earlier stage of developing the VC sector.
+Using administrative data, I provide micro-level evidence of the crowding-in effects transmitting in a diminishing pattern through network linkages among limited partners and VC firms, indicating that government investments have a signaling role on private investors.

-Keywords: government programs, venture capital, quasi-experiment, crowding-in, social finance, network analysis, underperformance, IPO exits.
+Keywords: government programs, venture capital, quasi-experiment, crowding-in, social finance, network analysis.

 JEL Classification: G24; G28; H76; O38

 Suggested Citation: Suggested Citation